ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 >
 > Mo asked if Joel would be up for *teaching another workshop*.
 >
-> Mo had *seen* Joel on an *rOpenSci community call about targets*, and really wanted to *take advantage of his experience* to start digging into [*targets*](https://docs.ropensci.org/targets/) (a rOpenSci package developed by [Will Landau](/author/will-landau/)).
+> Mo had *seen* Joel on an *rOpenSci community call about targets*, and really wanted to *take advantage of his experience* to start digging into [*targets*](https://docs.ropensci.org/targets/) (a rOpenSci's package developed by [Will Landau](/author/will-landau/)).
 >
 > Joel realized this was the *motivation* he needed to fully *flesh out the workshop materials*, so he happily agreed.

+{{< figure src = "mo-joel.png" alt = "Mo and Joel during the workshop and the community call webpage" caption = "<strong>Mo and Joel during the workshop and the community call webpage</strong>">}}

-* The targets community call was a _contribute_ mode for Joel and a _consume_ mode for Mo.
+* The [targets community call](/commcalls/jan2023-targets/) event was a _contribute_ mode for Joel and a _consume_ mode for Mo.

 * The creation and delivery of the workshop was a _co-creation_ mode for both of them.
 Joel and Mo are both Carpentries instructors and they used their lesson development process and [infrastructure](https://carpentries.github.io/workbench/) to create the workshop materials.
 The workshop is published with an open licence in [The Carpentries Incubator](https://carpentries-incubator.github.io/targets-workshop/).
 The Digital Scholarship Center at the University of Oslo, The Carpentries and rOpenSci benefit from this work.
+Also, anyone that want to learn or teach about targets can use the open materials.

 * Finally, when Mo and Joel write a blog post about this experience and the workshop, they are in a _collaboration_ mode.
 Which also allow a collaboration mode for rOpenSci and The Carpentries because we cross post the blog post in both sites.

+{{< figure src = "workshop.png" alt = "Screenshoot of the blog post about the workshop, the workshop material in The Carpentries Incubator and Joel teaching" caption = "<strong>Blog post about the workshop, workshop material and Joel teaching</strong>">}}

 #### Tools

 The tools we use to capture our memebers stories and the impact of the community are:

-* Annual maintainers surveys.
+* **Annual maintainers surveys**.
-* Interviews: for example the series [The Stars of R-Universe](https://ropensci.org/blog/2023/11/06/r-universe-stars-finale/)
+* **Interviews**: for example the series [The Stars of R-Universe](https://ropensci.org/blog/2023/11/06/r-universe-stars-finale/)
-* [Use cases](https://ropensci.org/usecases/): collected in a public forum, users report on how they use rOpenSci reviewed packages and those are shared in our webpage
+* [**Use cases**](https://ropensci.org/usecases/): collected in a public forum, users report on how they use rOpenSci reviewed packages and those are shared in our webpage
-* Social network analysis.
+* **Social network analysis**.

 #### Social network analysis